 Unilever Australia switches to 100% renewable

-In January 2020, Unilever Australia joined Unilever globally in switching to 100% renewable electricity to power all of our operations, well ahead of our end-2020 target.
+In January 2020, Unilever Australia switched to 100% renewable electricity to power its Australian factories, well ahead of our end-2020 target.
 The majority of Unilever’s renewable electricity supply is met through a five-year Power Purchase Agreement (PPA) with energy retailer Red Energy, which directly supports a number of wind and solar farms across NSW, Victoria & South Australia.
 The remainder is covered by purchasing Renewable Energy Certificates.

 As a result of making this switch, Unilever will reduce its greenhouse emissions by about 30,840 tonnes of CO2, each year.
 This is equivalent to the emissions generated by powering more than 3,600 Australian homes or 6,600 cars annually.

 Ms Sparshott explained: “Our switch to renewable electricity is not only good for the environment, but it also makes good business sense by delivering a combination of flexibility, cost savings and certainty on energy costs.
 It also gives our consumers reassurance that they are purchasing sustainably produced products, for which demand is increasingly growing.

 “This local milestone demonstrates how we are decoupling our growth from our environmental impact.
 But there is still more to be done and we recognise the ongoing urgency of addressing climate change, which is why we have set new actions to accelerate change.”